lizalopez/insta-collect/README.md

 To Do:
-1 |  Display all album details on album view (name, hashtag).
+1 | Create button enabling users to paginate to older set of URL.
+2 | Unit and Integration tests.
-2 | If item is video, enable playing mode.
+3 | If item is video, enable playing mode.
 If type is image, add a 'play' glyphicon on hover over item section.
-3 | Unit and Integration tests.
 4 | Paginate fully (current setup can reach end date that user specifies, but because it's done via recursion, is not sending response to client properly).
 5 | Deploy.
 6 | Add MaterialUI component to render miniCalendar dropdown for date ranges.